John Boyega addresses Black Lives Matter protest in London's Hyde Park

-John Boyega has addressed a Black Lives Matter protest that is currently taking place in central London — you can watch footage of his speech below.
+John Boyega has addressed a huge crowd at a Black Lives Matter protest that is currently taking place in central London — you can watch footage of his speech below.

 Today’s event (June 3) has been organised as part of a day of action against discrimination following widespread protests in the US and across the world over the death of George Floyd while in police custody in Minneapolis last week (May 25).
 Former police officer Derek Chauvin has been charged with third-degree murder and manslaughter.